global-agent-hackathon/may-2025/VibeProto_PRD.md

 - **Primary Objective**: Enable non-technical users to generate functional software prototypes (e.g., Python scripts, web apps) using natural language inputs within minutes.
 - **Secondary Objectives**:
   - Integrate Agno's storage and agent capabilities to persist session data and improve user experience.
+  - Implement Agno's multimodal processing capabilities to support image, audio, video, and voice inputs for enhanced prototype descriptions.
-  - Enhance code generation quality using optimized AI prompts (e.g., from Codex CLI).
+  - Enhance code generation quality using optimized AI prompts and multimodal context understanding.
   - Develop a chat-like interface with a code display area to make the tool intuitive and engaging.
   - Ensure scalability and security for future expansion and hackathon submission.
+  - Provide accessibility features including voice-first interactions and visual input support.
 - **Long-Term Goal**: Establish VibeProto as a leading tool for AI-assisted prototyping, accessible to a global audience.

 ## 3. Target Audience